mattrips/scratchPad/Protocol Conformance.md

 A protocol conformance specifies, for each protocol requirement of a protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement if the protocol requirement is invoked.

 ## 1.1 The Witness
 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.

 With respect to the a type that is declared to conform to a protocol, for each protocol requirement of the protocol, Swift determines the one and only implementation that will be used throughout a program to satisfy that protocol requirement for that type.
-The implementation so selected is referred to as the witness for the protocol requirement.
+The implementation so determined is referred to as the witness for the protocol requirement.

 ## 1.2 Collection of Protocol Requirement-Witness Pairs

-The selected set of witnesses for a particular type's conformance to a protocol is referred to as a protocol conformance.
+The collection of the witnesses for a type's conformance to a protocol is referred to as a protocol conformance.

 &#9724;   Metaphorically, each protocol conformance is an immutable struct containing a declaration that a type conforms to a protocol and a dictionary of protocol requirement-witness pairs:
 ```